ShadowsS01/cookiecutter-django/docs/developing-locally-docker.md

 docker-compose -f local.yml run --rm django python manage.py createsuperuser
 ```

 Here, `django` is the target service we are executing the commands against.
+Also, please note that the `docker exec` does not work for running management commands.

 ## Configuring the Environment